-Having this setup helps a great deal with visualization and transparency, but there is a big issue that is often overlooked.
-One of the biggest problems occurs a bit later in the process and it’s a form of waste called “scatter”.
+Having this setup helps a great deal with visualization and transparency, but a big issue is often overlooked.
+One of the biggest problems occurs a bit later in the process, and it’s a form of waste called “scatter”.

 Scatter can be defined as the actions or inactions that make knowledge and information ineffective by disrupting its flow.